vroablec/notebook-navigator/docs/intro-video-script.md

 [short pause]

-You can combine them.
+You can also combine different search filters.
 For example, "sony hashtag 50mm" finds notes with "sony" in the name AND the 50mm tag.
+In the navigation pane you can see all tags currently used by the current filter.

 [short pause]